sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

    :alt: rest-api
    :width: 60%

-3. Click on 'GENERATE ACCESS TOKEN' tab, It will pop up a new windows with below informations.
+3. Click on ``GENERATE ACCESS TOKEN`` tab, It will pop up a new windows with below informations.

 ::